Philadelphia Flyers: Pittsburgh Penguins

-Also known as the Battle of Pennsylvania, the Flyers-Penguins rivalry is considered by many to be one of the most intense rivalries in the NHL.
+Also known as the Battle of Pennsylvania, the Flyers–Penguins rivalry is considered by many to be one of the most intense rivalries in the NHL.
 Both teams entered the league in 1967 with the Flyers finding success in the league early on while the Penguins struggled in the early years.
-The Flyers record against the Penguins from 1967 to 1989 was 89–36–19, and most notably during this time the Penguins had a 42 game winless streak at the Spectrum, lasting from 1974 until 1989.
-The two teams met for the first time in the playoffs in the 1989 Patrick Division Finals, where the Flyers defeated the higher seeded Penguins in seven games.
-The teams faced each other again in the 1997 Eastern Conference Quarterfinals, with the Flyers winning the series in five games.
+The Flyers record against the Penguins from 1967 to 1989 was 89–36–19, and most notably during this time the Penguins had a 42-game winless streak at the Spectrum, lasting from 1974 until 1989.
+The two teams met for the first time in the playoffs in the 1989 division finals, where the Flyers defeated the higher-seeded Penguins in seven games.
+The teams faced each other again in the 1997 conference quarterfinals, with the Flyers winning the series in five games.
 Penguins legend Mario Lemieux decided to retire at the end of the series for the first time and left the ice to a standing ovation in Philadelphia after game five.
-The Flyers would go on to win over the Penguins again in the 2000 Eastern Conference Quarterfinals, most remembered for Keith Primeau scoring the game winning goal in the fifth overtime period of game four, becoming the third longest playoff game in league history with a total game time of 152 minutes.
-The Penguins first playoff victory against the Flyers came during the 2008 Eastern Conference Finals, winning the series in five games to advance to the Stanley Cup Finals.
-The two teams would meet again in the playoffs the following year in the 2009 Eastern Conference Quarterfinals, with the Penguins defeating the Flyers in six games.
-The rivalry would come to a boiling point during the 2012 Eastern Conference Quarterfinals when both teams combined for an NHL record 45 goals in the first four games of a playoff series, as well as accumulating 309 penalty minutes.
+The Flyers would go on to win over the Penguins again in the 2000 conference quarterfinals, most remembered for Keith Primeau scoring the game-winning goal in the fifth overtime period of game four, becoming the third longest playoff game in league history with a total game time of 152 minutes.
+The Penguins first playoff victory against the Flyers came during the 2008 conference finals, winning the series in five games to advance to the Stanley Cup Final.
+The two teams would meet again in the playoffs the following year in the 2009 conference quarterfinals, with the Penguins defeating the Flyers in six games.
+The rivalry would come to a boiling point during the 2012 conference quarterfinals when both teams combined for an NHL record 45 goals in the first four games of a playoff series, as well as accumulating 309 penalty minutes.
 Game three saw a total combined 158 penalty minutes between the two teams, as well as multiple suspensions.
 The Flyers went on to win the series in six games.
 The Penguins defeated the Flyers in the first round of the 2018 playoffs in six games, with the Penguins outscoring the Flyers 28–15.
 The rivalry has been showcased during the NHL Stadium Series outdoor games in 2017 at Heinz Field in Pittsburgh and in 2019 at Lincoln Financial Field in Philadelphia.